JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 pkg> add MultilayerGraphs
 ```

-In the following code chunks we synthetically illustrate:
+In the following code chunk we synthetically illustrate:
 - how to define **layers** and **interlayers** with a variety of constructors and underlying graphs;
 - how to construct **directed multilayer graph** with those layers and interlayers;
 - how to add nodes, vertices and edges to the multilayer graph;